liam-kelley/RIR-in-a-Box/datasets/GWA_3DFRONT/README.md

 ## 3D-FRONT : .json to .obj

 These are the steps for a windows machine to run the blender script to go from the raw 3D-FRONT data to preprocessed meshes ready for training.
+I didn't manage to make it work on WSL2, so I'm directly using windows.

 ### First setup